Author Archives: Scott

 100-Ah Lithium Iron Phosphate Secondary Battery

+NOTE: I now have a dedicated ham radio website, KE4WMF.com.
+See this article and more starting HERE.
 This year is the first time in many years that I spent a lot of time using my ham radios.
-As much as I like to drive, operating on the HF bands often requires log work, especially during contests or … Continue reading
+As much as … Continue reading

 Deep Discharge – Get Restarted Fast!